frequently asked questions

 Will my cell phone work at Lit Camp?

 There is very sketchy cell service in Boonville.
 We recommend enabling wifi calling on your phone.

 What if I forget my shampoo/lotion/body wash etc.?

 No problem.
 This isn’t roughing it.
-There is shampoo, lotion, and body wash in your bathroom, towels and sheets in your room, too.
-(Unless you have chosen the sleeping bag or bunk bed option.)
+There is shampoo, lotion, and body wash in the individual bathrooms, as well as in the Bath House.

 Will I get my first choice of accommodation?